 Grab a glass of wine or try a flight to sample multiple.
 When I visited, they were featuring a Chardonnay, a rosé, and a red blend from Cabernet Sauvignon and Petite Sirah.
 My favorite was the rosé — light and crisp with aromas of strawberry and grapefruit.

-If you’re hungry, Coastal Wine also has some tasty bites to snack on with your wine like charcuterie plates and cheeses.
-And keep an eye on their upcoming events to sign up for things like wine classes too!
+If you’re hungry, Coastal Alchemist also has some tasty bites to snack on with your wine, like charcuterie plates and cheeses.
+And keep an eye on their upcoming events to sign up for special tastings and wine dinners!

 Old Vines Wine Bar